SoftwareGuy/Ignorance/README.md

 -   PlayStation

-    -   Vita: Possibly, however I’d need access to Sony DevNet to build against their toolchain.
-And I don’t have said access.
+    -   Vita: Possibly.
+Would require me having access to the Vita SDK and C compiler.

     -   PS4: Falls into the same boat as Vita (above)

-    -   Will probably require some patches in ENET to commodate the OS differences that Vita/PS4 have (they are \*BSD based)
+    -   Both systems will probably require some patches in ENET to commodate the OS differences that Vita/PS4 have (as they are \*BSD based).

 ### Mobile

 -   Android 4.4 "KitKat" onwards.

-    -   ARMv7, ARM64 and x86 Blobs are included.
+    -   ARMv7, ARM64 and x86 blobs are included.

     -   x86_64 Blobs are not included since Unity 2018.4 LTS does not support that platform yet.